neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 - Use the "turbo" button liberally on uphills, and when starting from a stop.
 - The gears shift based on your speed (not cadence, or torque).
   - In the beginning I got frustrated not knowing why it wasn't shifting, or when it would, as I spun the pedals or slowed down while starting a climb.
-  - I spent some time in the app micro-managing what speeds it would shift into each gear at.
+  - I spent some time in the app micro-managing the speeds at which it would shift into each gear.
 After a bunch of thrashing, I think I ended up back at almost exactly the factory defaults 😂 (having also learned the glory of the turbo button).

 #### Internal Locking <a id="x3-internal-locking"></a>
 VanMoofs have a lock inside the bike.
 You engage it by pushing a button on the frame, and disengage it from the app on your phone.